-Traditional Uniforms are required to be worn during school hours - Monday through Thursday, except on PE day(s).
-Traditional Uniform is worn on all field trips unless otherwise designated by the teacher.
+Traditional Uniforms are required to be worn during school hours - Monday through Friday, except on PE days.
+Traditional Uniform is worn on all field trips unless otherwise designated by the school.
 Traditional, optional, and physical education uniforms are not to be mixed.